falsechicken/falsechicken.github.io/about.md

 permalink: /about/
 ---

 I am a freelance software developer.
+I have experience with Java, C#, Lua, and I'm currently giving Go a whirl.

 ## GPG Key